obourdon/keycloak-traefik-tutorial/README.md

 Once you're good, please stop the whoami Docker container in the same terminal you have executed "docker run..." by pressing CTRL-C. This will shutdown the whoami Docker service.
 It must be shutdown for the next steps.

-## Step 1: Add three hosts into /etc/hosts
+## Step 1: Add three hosts into /etc/hosts (not necessary if you are using the version with integrated DNS resolver and Squid proxy)

 Before you can test the traefik and whoami daemon, you must add three host entries into the /etc/hosts file.
 This is, because we do the demo without real DNS names.